iAdamo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Regular files should not be changed

 12. More directories
-Create a script that creates a directory called my_dir with permissions 751 in the working directory..
+Create a script that creates a directory called my_dir with permissions 751 in the working directory.

+13. Change group
+Write a script that changes the group owner to school for the file hello

+The file hello will be in the working directory